Interested in joining our team?

 Fostering Friendship attended a workshop with Internal Medicine residents at Wake Forest Baptist Hospital, where we discussed the effects of therapy dogs on patient care and stress relief for the staff.
-We presented a Lunch & Learn to the Wake Forest PA Students and visit the UNC School of the Arts very month.
+We presented a Lunch & Learn to the Wake Forest PA Students and visit the UNC School of the Arts and Salem College twice a month.

-We visit Arbor Acres, Yadkinville Nursing & Rehab and Trinity Elms multiple times a month.
+We visit have visited Arbor Acres, Yadkinville Nursing & Rehab and Brookdale.
+We visit Brighton Gardens and Trinity Elms multiple times a month.
 We visit the SECU Family House of Winston-Salem every week.

 And those are just the organized events, the things Fostering Friendship does as a group.
 Individual therapy teams have been frequent visitors to The KBR Hospice House and the Ronald McDonald House of Winston-Salem.